 - the largest number of smart home devices sold on Amazon.com in history;

 - millions of pencils, pens, and other back-to-school and off-to-college items being sold;

-- millions of customers streaming Unboxing Prime Day events the week before.
+- millions of customers streaming Unboxing Prime Day was initially a one-day sales ...
+More events the week before.

 But is Amazon still on track to fulfil eMarketer’s prophecy and capture nearly half of the American e-commerce market by the end of the year, as claimed by CNBC?
 Most likely; especially if GeekWire’s article about Amazon’s ‘Delivery Service Partners’ program is anything to go by.